This article is an excerpt from The Art of Tendering: A Global Due Diligence Guide, which is available for purchase.

 In a conversation that Ms. Graham had with Mr. Shum on June 20, 2009, Mr. Shum confirmed that, in the TBIPS 086, the requirement was for 1000 days in total for all web developers over two years, which amounted to 83 days per developer.
 Ms. Graham instructed Mr. Forgie to complete the TBIPS TBSF form accordingly.
 Any inquiry from Linda Graham requiring clarification of the TBIPS 086 requirement should have been made through Josée Francoeur.

-The Court also summarized the relevant Financial Administration Act provisions for the relevant offence as follows:
+The Court also summarized the relevant Financial Administration Act, referred to below as FAA, provisions for the relevant offence as follows:

 Essential Elements of the Offence under the Financial Administration Act, s.
 80(1)(b)